 Transformation is what transhumanists and Christians both pursue.
 Should these two partner?
 Or, more specifically, let’s ask Methodist theologian Alan Weissenbacher whether H+ posthumanism could partner with Christian sanctification to make “Methodist Transhumanism.”

-We have interrogated theologians from the Roman Catholic, Mormon, Jewish, UU, Buddhist, and Evangelical Christian traditions.
+In this series on religious transhumanism and its critics, we have interrogated theologians from the Roman Catholic, Mormon, Jewish, UU, Buddhist, and Evangelical Christian traditions.
 Now, it’s time for the Methodists who have one of the most developed doctrines of transformation, namely, the pursuit of Christian perfection.

 Transformation, Methodist Style

 Since the Protestant Reformation, systematic theologians have found it difficult to get straight on what words mean.
 The key words that need attention are justification, sanctification, and reconciliation.
 Here’s how Methodist architect John Wesley designs the Christian life.

 First, justification is instantaneous.
 Second, sanctification follows justification.
 And, sanctification takes time.
 Once sanctification has been completed, then we are reconciled to God.
 Some Lutherans quibble about sanctification as a process.
 Yet, sanctification along with deification (in the Eastern Orthodox tradition) as a process leading to holiness is the dominant view.

 Second, Wesley asks: “But what is it to be justified?”
 He answers: “It is not being made actually just and righteous.
 This is sanctification, which is indeed in some degree the immediate fruit of justification, but nevertheless is a distinct gift of God, and of a totally different nature.
 The one implies what God God does for us through his Son, the other what he works in us by his Spirit” (Wesley, Justification by Faith 1984, I.87).